ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 **Step 3: Peak detection**

-Prior to peak detection, for experiments with control sample, MACS2 linearly scales the total control read count to be the same as the total ChIP read count.
+Before peak detection, for experiments with control samples, MACS2 linearly scales the total control read count to be the same as the total ChIP read count.

-The read distribution of ChIP-Seq data is modelled as Poisson distribution.
+The read distribution of ChIP-Seq data is modelled as the Poisson distribution.

-Technically, Poisson distribution helps predict the probability of a given number of events happening in a fixed interval of time.
+Technically, the Poisson distribution helps predict the probability of a given number of events happening in a fixed interval of time.
 But here we use Poisson distribution to model read distribution in ChIP-Seq because:
 - We are dealing with count data.
 - The distribution is applicable for data with zero or positive integers.
 - And the variance is a function of mean.

 For Poisson distribution, variance is equal to mean and is sometimes written as lambda.
 It refers to the rate of the event.

-However, count data such as read distribution tends to have variance larger than mean which is referred to as overdispersion.
+However, count data such as read distribution tends to have variance larger than the mean which is referred to as overdispersion.
 This is generally modelled by negative binomial distribution and there are a couple of peak callers that implement the same.

 MACS2 uses Poisson distribution to model tag distribution along the genome but with a slight modification.

-First it shifts every tag by d/2, then it slides a 2d window across the genome to find candidate peaks with a significant tag enrichment.
+First, it shifts every tag by d/2, then it slides a 2d window across the genome to find candidate peaks with a significant tag enrichment.
 The significance is measured by p-value from Poisson distribution with λBG parameter.

-λBG (BG refers to background genome) captures both mean and variance of the distribution.
+λBG (BG refers to background genome) captures both the mean and variance of the distribution.
 It is the expected number of reads in that window.

 To calculate λBG , MACS2 requires the effective genome size.
 Effective genome size is defined as the genome size which can be sequenced.
 Due to the repetitive features on the chromosomes, the actual mappable genome size is smaller than the original size, about 90% or 70% of the genome size.

-For human genome, it is 2.7e9.
-MACS2 provides pre-computed values for human, mouse, worm and fly.
+For the human genome, it is 2.7e9.
+MACS2 provides pre-computed values for human, mouse, worm and fly genomes.

 Now coming to the modification that MACS2 uses to model read distribution from ChIP-Seq.
-In control samples, read distributions have fluctuations and biases arising from DNA amplification and sequencing, genome copy number variation and chromatin structure.
+In control samples, read distributions have fluctuations and biases arising from DNA amplification and sequencing, genome copy number variation ,and chromatin structure.

 Therefore instead of using a uniform λBG estimated from the whole genome, MACS2 uses a dynamic parameter, λlocal, defined for each candidate peak as:

 λlocal = max(λBG, [λ1k,] λ5k, λ10k)
-where λ1k, λ5k and λ10k are λ estimated from the 1 kb, 5 kb or 10 kb window centered at the peak location in the control sample, or the ChIP-Seq sample when a control sample is not available (in which case λ1k is not used)
+where λ1k, λ5k ,and λ10k are λ estimated from the 1 kb, 5 kb ,or 10 kb window centered at the peak location in the control sample, or the ChIP-Seq sample when a control sample is not available (in which case λ1k is not used)

 λlocal captures local biases.
 This makes MACS2 robust against the occasional low read count in certain relevant genomic regions.
 It also removes potential false positives due to local biases (that is, peaks significantly under λBG, but not under λlocal).
-MACS2 calculates p-value for every candidate peak using λlocal.
+MACS2 calculates the p-value for every candidate peak using λlocal.

 Overlapping enriched peaks are merged, and each read position is extended d bases from its center.
 The location with the highest fragment pileup, referred to as the summit, is predicted as the precise binding location.